 the high school or high school district for more information on obtaining an official

-- Meet with the High School Completion Specialist and bring a copy of the official transcript to the appointment.
-During the appointment, the specialist will evaluate the transcript and create a customized education plan, including an estimated timeline to completion.
-To make an appointment to meet with the High School Completion Specialist, call the Transitional Studies Reception Desk at 360-992-2741.
+- Meet with the Transitional Studies Program Manager.
+Transcripts need to be submitted to T-Building 201 prior to appointment with manager.
+During the appointment, the program manager will create a customized education plan, including an estimated timeline for completion.
+To make an appointment , please call the Transitional Studies Reception Desk at 360-992-2741.